honeinc/uniql/README.md

 UniQL (UNIversal Query Language)
 =======

-Lets you write a simple query and run it against any datastore, [ElasticSearch](https://github.com/honeinc/uniql-es) and/or [MongoDB](https://github.com/honeinc/uniql-mongodb).
+Lets you write a simple query and run it against any datastore, like [ElasticSearch](https://github.com/honeinc/uniql-es) and/or [MongoDB](https://github.com/honeinc/uniql-mongodb).

 UniQL parses a simple query langauge into an Abstract Syntax Tree that can then be used to compile a query for a given